globalizejs/globalize/README.md

 </p>
 <p>
 A user using an application should be able to read and write dates and numbers in the format they are accustomed to.
-This plugin makes this possible, providing an API to convert user-entered number and date strings - in their own format - into actual numbers and dates, and conversely, to format numbers and dates into that string format.
+This library makes this possible, providing an API to convert user-entered number and date strings - in their own format - into actual numbers and dates, and conversely, to format numbers and dates into that string format.